tsilva/curriculum-vitae/README.md

 - **Start:** 2020
 - **Client:** Tynker
 - **Role:** Lead Software Engineer
-- **Technologies**: PHP, JavaScript, React, Redux, Redux Saga, socket.io
+- **Technologies**: React, Redux, Redux Saga, socket.io, JavaScript, PHP

 Using the Lynker messaging server I previously developed, augmented the Block IDE to have collaborative learning features, such as the ability to share projects, chat about them, comment on code, and monitor changes in real-time.
 This application was granted an U.S. patent.